As of May, 24, 2022, 43 companies have pledged a promising USD 458 million in 48 countries as part of the Zero Hunger Private Sector Pledge.

 |Number of Companies||Total Commitments (USD)||Number of Countries/Regions|

-* The amounts pledged in the period 1 to 10 December 2021 have been converted in USD using the OANDA average rate for this period.
+* The pledge amounts have been converted in USD using the OANDA average rate for the last 180 days as of the latest update (19 May 2022).

 ***Three companies have advised us of their commitment level and priority countries, but need more time before making the details public.
 Hence we have included this information in the overall total and will provide the additional details in the coming weeks.